 Role Summary

-BWC is seeking a supervisor to join the BWC staff team, to provide specialist trauma informed supervision to groups of staff.
-Working as a member of BWC, this role will utilise a high level of knowledge, experience of therapeutic models and previous experience of our client group’s wide range of mental health difficulties, presenting problems and life experiences.
+BWC is seeking a supervisor to support the BWC staff team, to provide specialist trauma informed supervision to groups of staff.
+This role will utilise a high level of knowledge, experience of therapeutic models and previous experience of our client group’s wide range of mental health difficulties, presenting problems and life experiences.

-The BWC clinical supervisor will provide monthly trauma informed supervision group sessions to a maximum of three BWC members of staff at a time.
+The BWC Clinical Supervisor will provide monthly trauma informed supervision group sessions to a maximum of three BWC members of staff at a time.

 The successful candidate will utilise a high level of knowledge and competence, having previous experience of the client group and understanding of the variety and complexity of mental health problems, developmental processes and interpersonal factors staff teams will be working with.